moov-io/watchman/README.md

 ## What is Watchman?

 Moov Watchman is an open-source **sanctions screening engine**.
-It downloads OFAC, EU, UK, UN, and related lists, indexes them in memory, and scores each customer or counterparty with an inspectable multi-field matcher.
-Use the HTTP API, [Go client](https://pkg.go.dev/github.com/moov-io/watchman/pkg/search#Client), WASM UI, or experimental [MCP](https://moov-io.github.io/watchman/mcp/) server.
+One Docker command downloads OFAC (and EU, UK, UN, and related lists), indexes them in memory, and scores each customer or counterparty with an inspectable multi-field matcher.
+You get a ranked hit and a score from 0 to 1 — Apache 2.0, in your network, with a scorer you can read.

+HTTP API, [Go client](https://pkg.go.dev/github.com/moov-io/watchman/pkg/search#Client), browser UI, experimental [MCP](https://moov-io.github.io/watchman/mcp/).

 How to run it: [Using Watchman](https://moov-io.github.io/watchman/using-watchman/).
 For BSA/AML and sanctions officers: [For compliance and risk](https://moov-io.github.io/watchman/methodology/for-compliance/).

-We measured the matcher on 472,477 labeled people, companies, and vessels from [OpenSanctions Pairs](https://moov-io.github.io/watchman/opensanctions-pairs/).
-At `minMatch=0.80`, almost every returned hit was a real match (precision 0.99).
-Enabling embeddings for names in different writing systems raised the share of true matches found from 0.69 to 0.82, with precision 0.95.
+On 472,477 labeled people, companies, and vessels ([OpenSanctions Pairs](https://moov-io.github.io/watchman/opensanctions-pairs/)), Jaro–Winkler at `minMatch=0.80` had precision **0.99**.
+Cross-script embeddings raised recall from 0.69 to 0.82, with precision 0.95.
+That is a production-shaped queue: almost every alert is real.

 ## Key Features